St Tropez, French Riviera – Image courtesy of atlanticvoices.org

 Best Beaches in St Tropez

 If you want soft golden sand then St Tropez is the place to be.
-Here is a selection of the best beaches in and around St Tropez…
+The best beaches in and around St Tropez, include…

 Plage de Tahiti